Find accredited care centers that participate in the PHA Registry with our interactive map.

 PHA accredits two types of PH Care Centers:

-Is a full-time PH center that provides patient care from highly trained and experienced physicians and PH team members.
+Is a PH center that provides patient care from highly trained and experienced physicians and PH team members.
 CCCs offer coordinated care with treatments tailored to individual needs, provide the full range of FDA-approved PH therapies, and are required to participate in and promote PH research.

 PHA accreditation signifies that a pulmonary hypertension program meets a set of criteria established by PH experts.
 These criteria are based on current diagnosis and treatment guidelines, with input from physicians, allied health care professionals and PHA leadership.
 An accredited center has demonstrated its ability to accurately diagnose PH, including differentiating Group 1 (PAH) and Group 4 (CTEPH) from other forms of PH, and thoroughly manage patients using appropriate targeted therapies.
 The criteria require centers to evaluate all types of PH patients using published diagnostic algorithms, standards of care and consensus guidelines.